Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

 In this paper, we link the success of the standard greedy approach to structural properties of hyperbolic random graphs, identify the parts of the graph where it does not behave optimally, and use these insights to derive a new approximation algorithm.
-On hyperbolic random graphs, this algorithm achieves an approximation ratio of $1 + o(1)$, asymptotically almost surely, and maintains an efficient running time of $\mathcal{O}(m \log(n))$, where $n$ and $m$ denote the number of vertices and edges in the graph, respectively.
-Since the average degree of hyperbolic random graphs is constant~\cite{gpp-rhg-12}, this implies a quasi-linear running time on such networks.
-Moreover, we introduce a parameter that can be used to tune the tradeoff between approximation quality and running time of the algorithm, facilitating an improvement over the standard greedy approach.
-While our algorithm depends on the coordinates of the vertices in the hyperbolic plane, we propose an adaption of it that is oblivious to the underlying geometry and compare its approximation performance to the standard greedy algorithm on a selection of real-world networks.
+On hyperbolic random graphs, this algorithm achieves an approximation ratio of $1 + o(1)$, asymptotically almost surely (i.e., with probability $1 - o(1)$), and maintains an efficient running time of $\mathcal{O}(m \log(n))$, where $n$ and $m$ denote the number of vertices and edges in the graph, respectively.
+Since the average degree of hyperbolic random graphs is constant, with high probability~\cite{k-girggcg-18}, this implies a quasi-linear running time on such networks.
+Moreover, we introduce a parameter that can be used to tune the trade-off between approximation quality and running time of the algorithm, facilitating an improvement over the standard greedy approach.
+While our algorithm depends on the coordinates of the vertices in the hyperbolic plane, we propose an adaptation of it that is oblivious to the underlying geometry (only relying on the adjacency information of the graph) and compare its approximation performance to the standard greedy algorithm on a selection of real-world networks.
 On average our algorithm reduces the error of the standard greedy approach to less than $50\%$.

 The paper is structured as follows.
-We start by giving an overview of our notation and preliminary results in Section~\ref{sec:preliminaries} and derive a new approximation algorithm based on previous insights about the vertex cover problem on hyperbolic random graphs in Section~\ref{sec:algorithm}.
-Afterwards, we analyze its approximation ratio in Section~\ref{sec:approximation} and evaluate its performance empirically in Section~\ref{sec:experiments}.
+We first give an overview of our notation and preliminaries in \Cref{sec:preliminaries} and derive a new approximation algorithm based on prior insights about vertex cover on hyperbolic random graphs in \Cref{sec:algorithm}.
+Afterwards, we analyze its approximation ratio in \Cref{sec:approximation} and evaluate its performance empirically in \Cref{sec:experiments}.